larsjuhljensen/JensenLab/_pages/training_textmining.md

 ## Prerequisites

 All exercises are purely web-based.
+We recommend using [Firefox](http://getfirefox.org/), as some functionality will not work in the latest Chrome and Chrome-based browsers.

 ## Exercise 1